Local unitary classes of states invariant under permutation subgroups: Conclusion

 \section{Conclusion}

-We have characterized multi-qubit states that are invariant under the action of the alternating group $A_n$ that are not also $S_n$-invariant, and have classified these states up to local unitary equivalence.
-Using generalized Dicke states, symmetrization constructions, and necklace diagrams, we have characterized states that are invariant under the action of the cyclic groups $C_n$ and the dihedral groups $D_n$ that are not also $S_n$-invariant, and we have given preliminary results on local unitary classes of these states.
+{We have characterized multiqubit states that are invariant under the alternating, cyclic, and dihedral subgroups of the group of permutations of the qubits, and have described applications to quantum technology that exploit these symmetries. }

-Questions and directions for continued work on states that are invariant under subgroups of $S_n$ include the following.
+Directions for continued work on the classification of states that are invariant under subgroups of $S_n$ include the following.
 Can we characterize the configurations of Bloch sphere points that have the same $G$-symmetrizations?
 Could we use such a characterization to prove things about local unitary classes of $G$-invariant states (like we can for $S_n$-invariant states)?

-What about other subgroups $G$ of $S_n$?
-For example, certain hypergraph state constructions are invariant under $G=S_m \times S_{m'}$, and may have applications for quantum computational protocols~\cite{hypergraph2014}.
+{Towards applications, what performance properties are possessed by codes that are invariant under proper subgroups of $S_n$?
+How can the loss tolerance of the ``GHZ-like'' state (described in the previous section) enhance entanglement verification protocols?}

 Finally, as we have done for symmetric states~\cite{symmstates2}, it will be natural to extend this work to mixed states.